 Rusinga is 80 miles due west of the famous Maasai Mara Game Reserve.

-With their high-thatched roofs, spacious verandahs overlooking lush gardens and the sparkling waters of Lake Victoria beyond, Rusinga’s accommodation comprises six self-contained cottages plus a family cottage with twin room and double room with an interconnecting door.
+With their high-thatched roofs, spacious verandahs overlooking lush gardens and the sparkling waters of Lake Victoria and beyond, Rusinga's accommodation comprises nine self-contained cottages plus a family cottage with twin room and double room with an interconnecting door.

 Bedrooms are either double (with a king size bed) or twin (with two queen size beds) with a living area and dressing area.